Ibaslogic/Ibaslogic/src/posts/2020-01-27-deploying-react-app-to-github-pages/deploying-react-app-to-github-pages.md

 So much have been covered in this React for beginner’s series.
 Now you know what React is, how to create a beautiful React application and deploy it on the web.

-In the coming series, I will walk you through how to connect your application to a remote endpoint and fetch data from an API.
+In the next part, I will walk you through how to connect your application to a remote endpoint and fetch data from an API.

 Likewise, you will learn the React lifecycle methods.